 This wonderful, sterling 20 episode drama has many surprises in store for its audience, and some adorable side characters add fun, humor, and warmth.
 Some viewers claim the first episode is a bit slow, but I disagree.
 It's exciting leading up to the car accident which changes everything, sets up the plot for what is to follow, and is very necessary to begin to understand the foundation of this drama's expert and imaginative story line.
 You will care deeply about beautiful Ji Hyun's plight, and root for her to gain her 3 tears of genuine love, so that she can emerge from her coma and greet her loved ones once again.
 You will miss the characters dreadfully once the show is over.
 I know I did and had to revisit them several times with repeat viewings.
 It's just that good!

 49 Days is a must-see K-drama.
 Viewers of all ages will enjoy it.
-I watched with my 16 year old daughter and she was completely engrossed in it with me.
+I watched with my 16 year old daughter at the time and she was completely engrossed in it with me.
 Its universal themes of love, forgiveness, and acceptance are brilliantly executed and unforgettable.
 This drama could very well change your life, and cause you to re-examine your own philosophies of life and death.
 Best way to watch: PURCHASE DVD RELEASE AT AMAZON I have bought this DVD release and it's excellent.
 Don't bother with bad streams online, this is a classic and deserves the best picture and sound quality.
 The streaming sites show disappointing prints that don't always work, are too soft, and have screen bugs constantly running throughout.
 Disrespectful.
 When this was on Netflix it looked its best, but K-dramas only stay on there for about 2 years so it's sadly no longer there.

 HOME TO KOREAN DRAMA REVIEWS